 - They don’t know who to tell because a family member was the abuser.

 - They are afraid of what will happen to the abuser because it is someone they know and trust

 - It happened more than once, and they think people will be angry at them for not speaking up sooner.

 Touch starved teens

-If you suspect that your teen has experienced abuse, get support.
+If you suspect that your teen has experienced abuse or has been sexually assaulted, get support.

 - First, talk to your teen directly.
 Choose your timing and location wisely!
 Make sure you are in a calm, private place.
 Use a level tone.
 Avoid judgment and shame.

 - Reassure your child.
 Let them know it will be ok.